-1. This Directive concerns certain uses of orphan works undertaken by publicly accessible libraries, educational establishments, or museums, as well as by archives, film or audio heritage institutions and public service broadcasting organisations in order to achieve aims related to their public interest missions.

-2. This Directive applies to:

-- (1) Works published in the form of books, journals, newspapers, magazines or other writings contained in the collections of publicly accessible libraries, educational establishments or museums as well as in the collections of archives or of film or audio heritage institutions, - (2) Cinematographic or audiovisual works and phonograms contained in the collections of publicly accessible libriaries, educational establishments or museums as well as in the collections of archives or of film or audio heritage institutions, and - (3) Cinematographic or audiovisual works and phonograms produced and entirely financed by public service broadcasting organisations before the 31 December 2002 and contained in their archives which are protected by copyright or related rights and which are first published in a Member State or, in the absence of publication, first broadcast in a Member State.
+- 1. This Directive concerns certain uses of orphan works undertaken by publicly accessible libraries, educational establishments or museums, as well as by archives, film or audio heritage institutions and public service broadcasting organisations established in the Member States in order to achieve aims related to their public interest missions. - 2.
+This Directive applies to: - (a) Works published in the form of books, journals, newspapers, magazines or other writings contained in the collections of publicly accessible libraries, educational establishments or museums as well as in the collections of archives or of film or audio heritage institutions - (b) Cinematographic or audiovisual works and phonograms contained in the collections of publicly accessible libraries, educational establishments or museums as well as in the collections of archives or of film or audio heritage institutions, and

-- 2a This Directive also applies to works and phonograms referred to in paragraph 2 that have never been published or broadcast but which have been made publicly accessible by the organisations referred to in paragraph 1 with the consent of the rightholders, provided that: - (1) It is reasonable to assume that the rightholders would not oppose the uses referred to in Article 6. - 3.
-Works and other protected subject matter that are embedded or incorporated in the works or phonograms referred to in paragraph 2 and 2a should be understood as falling within the scope of this Directive. - 4.
-This Directive does not concern and is without prejudice to any arrangements concerning the management of rights at national level.
+- (c) Cinematographic or audiovisual works and phonograms produced by public service broadcasting organisations before the 31 December 2002 and contained in their archives - which are protected by copyright or related rights and which are first published in a Member State or, in the absence of publication, first broadcast in a Member State. - 2a.
+This Directive also applies to works and phonograms referred to in paragraph 2 that have never been published or broadcast but which have been made publicly accessible by the organisations referred to in paragraph 1 with the consent of the rightholders provided that it is reasonable to assume that the rightholders would not oppose the uses referred to in Article 6.
+Member States may limit the application of this provision to works and phonograms which have been deposited with these organisations before [the date referred to in Art.
+10(1) of this Directive]. - 2b.
+This Directive shall also apply to works and other protected subject matter that are embedded, incorporated or constitute an integral part of the works or phonograms referred to in paragraph 2 and 2a. - 2c.
+This Directive does not interfere with any arrangements concerning the management of rights at national level.